Fall Volunteer Program – APPLY NOW

 - in-person and virtual workshops, both from Martlet staff and members of the broader community

-- extensive journalism resources that you can save and refer to whenever
+- journalism resources that you can save and refer to whenever

 - our Martlet discord

-There is no set time commitment and you can volunteer remotely.
+There is no set time commitment and you can volunteer remotely or in-person.
 With our program, you choose your own adventure.
-You can be involved as much or as little as you would like to be!
+You can be involved as much or as little as you would like to be.
 We do recommend, however, that volunteers strive to write three articles during the semester.
 Although that may seem like a daunting task, our workshop series will guide you through every step.

 Volunteers must contribute three times each semester to the Martlet to be considered volunteer staff.
-If you are interested in working towards three contributions as a goal, we can help you make that a reality this fall!
+If you are interested in working towards three contributions as a goal, we can help you make that a reality!

-To apply for the program, e-mail email@example.com by Sept.
-20 expressing your interest in the program and telling us a bit (250 words maximum) about why you want to be involved with the Martlet.
+To apply for the program, e-mail Isabella at email@example.com expressing your interest in the program and telling us a little bit about why you want to be involved with the Martlet.
 You’ll hear from us in 1-2 weeks!